bemcho/microservice-poc/README.md

 # Intoduction

 This is a very early PoC implementation of a microservice architecture.
-In *this moment* it is an active project and consist of:
+At *this moment* it is an active project and consist of:

-* API Gateway Service - uses Spring Cloud Netflix - Zuul Proxy.
-Routes API calls, load balancer, circuit breaker, avoids CORS issues.
+* API Gateway Service - uses Spring Cloud Netflix Zuul project.
+It routes API calls and avoids CORS issues.
+This is the single entry point into the "backend".
-* Registry service - uses Spring Cloud Netflix - Eureka.
-Visible only internally and not via the gateway.
+* Registry service - uses Spring Cloud Netflix Eureka project.
+Should be normally visible only internally and not exposed through the gateway.
-* Product service - a spring boot app exposing REST API.
+* Product service - a spring boot app exposing simplistic REST API.
 Operates as a resource server communicating with the `uaa-service`.
-* UAA service - authentication server and user management.
+* UAA service - authentication server and user management service.
 * Configuration service - a service that holds the configurations for the remaining services.
-* Monitoring service - a monitoring service which gives an overview of potential failures.
+* Monitoring service - a monitoring service which gives an overview of performance, load and failed services.

-The project is organized in a gradle multi module project.
+The project is organized as a gradle multi module project due to its educational purpose.
+Normally each service would be self contained.

 # More information